-7.15 Provide Metal Railing Selection Criteria
+G.58 Provide Metal Railing Selection Criteria

-7.15.1 The metal railing will be constructed of

-- galvanized steel with a polyester resin-based powder coating and be consistent with the design character of the RiverWalk District. - 7.15.2 Railing height shall be four feet (1.2m) unless it is immediately adjacent to bicycle traffic, in which case it shall be four feet six inches (1.5m) high.
+The metal railing will be constructed of galvanized steel with a polyester resin-based powder coating and be consistent with the design character of the Park.
+Railing height shall be four feet (1.2m) unless it is immediately adjacent to bicycle traffic, in which case it shall be four feet six inches (1.5m) high.
+The metal railing shall be fabricated locally pending approval.

-7.16 Provide Site Furniture Selection Criteria
+G.59 Provide Site Furniture Selection Criteria